paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 (1) **Basin** — The term “Basin” means the Lake Pontchartrain Basin, a 5,000 square mile watershed encompassing 16 parishes in the State of Louisiana and 4 counties in the State of Mississippi.

-(2) **Program** — The term “program” means the Lake Pontchartrain Basin Restoration Program established under subsection (a) of this section.
+(2) **Program** — The term “program” means the Lake Pontchartrain Basin Restoration Program established under subsection (a).

 **(f) Authorization of appropriations**

 (1) **In general** — There is authorized to be appropriated to carry out this section $20,000,000 for each of fiscal years 2001 through 2012 and the amount appropriated for fiscal year 2009 for each of fiscal years 2013 through 2017.
 Such sums shall remain available until expended.

-(2) **Public education projects** — Not more than 15 percent of the amount appropriated pursuant to paragraph (1) in a fiscal year may be expended on grants for public education projects under subsection (d)(2) of this section.
+(2) **Public education projects** — Not more than 15 percent of the amount appropriated pursuant to paragraph (1) in a fiscal year may be expended on grants for public education projects under subsection (d)(2).

 ### Statutory Notes